 AAA Survey: Most Americans Fear Sharing Roads with Autonomous Vehicles

-Posted on behalf of Janet, Jenner & Suggs on Mar 15, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on March 15, 2017 in Car Accident Blog Posts

 Some innovations occur at a faster pace than people are ready to accept.
 A new AAA survey reveals that this is the case with self-driving vehicles.
 Seventy eight percent of respondents to the survey said they would be afraid to ride in a self-driving or autonomous vehicle.

 Even though self-driving vehicles could prove to be safer and cause fewer car accidents than their human-operated counterparts, a little more than half of respondents said they would feel less safe sharing the road with self-driving vehicles.

 Only 10 percent of survey respondents claimed they would feel safer having more self-driving cars on U.S. roadways.

 Despite widespread fears about autonomous vehicles, almost 60 percent of respondents admitted that they will seek out autonomous vehicle features in their next car.

 The survey also compared fears about self-driving cars by generation and gender:

 - More women (58 percent) than men (49 percent) feel less safe with autonomous vehicles on the road.

 - Sixty percent of baby boomers said they feel less safe with autonomous vehicles, while just 56 percent of Generation Xers and 41 percent of millennials feel the same.